Our thinking

 Society & Inclusive Economies

-Examining how talent mobility, demographic shifts, and social infrastructure shape the long-term resilience of cross-border economies.
+Examining how demographic shifts and social infrastructure shape the long-term resilience of cross-border economies.

 • An Indian company building gender-sensitive mobility tools for urban safety explores partnership with a Finnish city working on inclusive transport.
 Dvaya enables a peer-learning framework and co-facilitated workshops with end users.